GeoPython-UPD/site/source/lessons/L5/exercise-5.rst

 .. admonition:: Pair programming (optional!)

-    Students attending the course in Helsinki, **if you wish, you can continue working in pairs**.
+    Students attending the course in UP Diliman, **if you wish, you can continue working in pairs**.
-    See more information in Slack, and in week 2: `Why are we working in pairs? <https://geo-python-site.readthedocs.io/en/latest/lessons/L2/why-pairs.html>`_.
-    Those students who want to submit their own solutions, please contact the course assistant that is grading your assignments (see list in Slack).
+    Those students who want to submit their own solutions, let me know.

 Cloud computing environments
 -----------------------------